ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 You will have to build and install the *cuuimake* tool below in order to successfully build a cumbia Qt application generated with qumbiaprojectwizard and edited with the Qt designer.

-#### 8c. cuuimake: a tool to configure a Qt project with cumbia widgets (parses Qt designer-generated ui files and
+#### 8c. [cumbia < 2.1 ] cuuimake: a tool to configure a Qt project with cumbia widgets (parses Qt designer-generated ui files and
 expands .h and .cpp files in the project to make their constructors compatible with cumbia-qtcontrols classes constructors).
-This is an essential tool.
+This is an essential tool *prior to cumbia version 2.1*.
+Since 2.1, cuuimake is no more necessary, provided that QuApplication is used.

 Go into cuuimake's source directory: